 In 1276 Llanwrst was declared a free borough from the diocese of Llanwy by Llewellyn the Last.
 The people of Llanwrst thereon considered it independent of Wales.
 The town council even applied for a seat on the UN Security Council.
 (Don’t worry, this didn’t hold up!
 You won’t need your passport to go to Llanrwst!)

-Those visiting Llanwrst, might want to explore the surrounding areas for a spot to eat or drink, there are a multitude of brilliant establishments dotted around which can provide a quality beverage and awesome pub food, and for those wishing to stay a bit longer and explore the local area there are some wonderful places to stay including The High Cabin.
+Those visiting Llanwrst might want to explore the surrounding areas for a spot to eat or drink, there are a multitude of brilliant establishments dotted around which can provide a quality beverage and awesome pub food, and for those wishing to stay a bit longer and explore the local area there are some wonderful hotels in Snowdonia and Betws Y Coed to stay.
+Betws Y Coed is a picturesque town not too far from Llanrwst, that is bursting with beauty that you will be hard pressed to find anywhere else.
+Sitting snuggly in the heart of Snowdonia, Betws Y Coed can be just as idyllic as Llanrwst for being your adventure base camp.

-The town is a popular walking spot, as there is much to see.
-The natural splendour of the town’s surrounding areas means that there are many public footpaths, boasting views of the Carneddau Mountains, and of the long Conwy valley.
-The rich green glades are home to grazing sheep and cattle, if you look into the hedgerows besides the footpaths, you may be able to spot growing wildflowers.
+Both Llanrwst and Betws Y Coed are incredibly popular walking spots, as there is plenty to see in both.
+The natural splendour of these town’s surrounding areas means that there are many public footpaths, boasting views of Snowdonia, the Carneddau Mountains, and of the long Conwy and Ogwen valleys.
+The rich green glades of Llanrwst are home to grazing sheep and cattle, if you look into the hedgerows beside the footpaths, you may be able to spot growing wildflowers.
 This is also a popular area for owls, other birds of prey and different forms of fauna.
 The town is considered the gateway to Snowdonia national park.

 The river Conwy is a free flowing river enjoyed by many water sports enthusiasts.